 3. Takagi T-KJr2-IN-NG – Best Gas Tankless Water Heater

 Natural gas tankless water heaters are best for people who are already having an existing gas tank water heater as all the pipes and venting is present.
 If you are switching from electric to gas, then you will have to change a lot which is going to be expensive.

-Tankless gas water heaters costs more than electric models, but you will be saving in the long term if the price of Natural Gas or Propane is less than that of electricity in your state.
+Tankless gas water heaters cost more than electric models, but you will be saving in the long term if the price of Natural Gas or Propane is less than that of electricity in your state.

 Takagi T-KJr-IN-NG is an indoor unit which means it should purchase a vent for exhaust gases, the model also comes with an outdoor model too.
 Other Takagi T-KJr models are Takagi T-KJr2-IN-LP propane indoor unit, Takagi T-KJr2-OS-NG natural gas outdoor unit, and the last Takagi T-KJr2-OS-LP propane outdoor unit.
 Select whichever model suits your need the most.
 An Indoor tankless water heater is preferred for people living in cold regions with freezing temperatures.
 An outdoor unit is preferred for people living in temperate areas and doesn’t require a venting as its already present outdoor.

 With a GPM of 6.6 in the warm regions, T-KJr-IN-NG is the best on-demand water heater for mid demand houses.
 6.6 GPM is sufficient for two to three showers or a two-bedroom apartment.
 The GPM varies from one area to the other depending on the climate.

 The efficiency of a typical tankless gas water heater is between 80 to 85% and Takagi T-KJr-IN-NG is no different.
 Even though it is less than 99% of an electric model, still it is significantly higher than traditional water heaters.